 We prove our main result in steps.
-We first show that if a social choice function is constitutionally consistent and unanimous then it is tops-only (Proposition 1).
-Constitutional consistency then implies that any constitutionally consistent and unanimous social choice function will only choose from the range of the profile.
-Finally, we use the results in Bhattacharya (2019) and the fact that the two versions of constitutional consistency are the same under the tops-only property.
+We first show that if a social choice function is contraction consistent and unanimous then it is tops-only (Proposition 1).
+Contraction consistency then implies that any such rule which is unanimous will only choose from the range of the profile.
+Finally, we use the fact that the two versions of contraction consistency are the same under the tops-only property.
 The main proof overcomes significant challenges since the rules must be consistent across different extremal paths in the tree.
-Once that is resolved, we show that q-threshold rules over trees are the only constitutionally consistent, anonymous and unanimous social choice functions over trees.
+Once that is resolved, we show that q-threshold rules over trees are the only contraction consistent, anonymous and unanimous social choice functions over trees.